Conception (film): Critical reception

-In his review of Conception for Variety Dennis Harvey considered that: "There are a lot of attractive, likable thesps here, but their material is just so-so.
+In his review of Conception for Variety, Dennis Harvey considered that "There are a lot of attractive, likable thesps here, but their material is just so-so.
 Most of the sketch-like storylines just hit the same note over and over, without the kind of bright dialogue or offbeat twists that might make them pop."

-Kirk Honeycutt, reviewing Conception for The Hollywood Reporter wrote: "Writer-director Josh Stolberg ... keeps the pace brisk yet allows each couple enough time for soul searching or intense confrontations to highlight the nature of their relationships."
+Reviewing Conception for The Hollywood Reporter, Kirk Honeycutt wrote, "Writer-director Josh Stolberg ... keeps the pace brisk yet allows each couple enough time for soul searching or intense confrontations to highlight the nature of their relationships."

-For his review at DVD Talk, Francis Rizzo III rated Conception three and a half stars from five and commented: "Stolberg manages an impressive feat by bringing together these tales in a way that keeps you engaged ...
+Francis Rizzo III of DVD Talk rated Conception three and a half stars from five, commenting, "Stolberg manages an impressive feat by bringing together these tales in a way that keeps you engaged ...
 Fans of character studies should definitely give it a look, and if you enjoy Mantzoukas, it's a must see."